buildqa/tester1/README.md

 YEAR_MO_DAY_|HR|MIN|SEC|, i.e., the hours minutes seconds entry will be younger each time the tar file asset is built and uploaded (to the same release).

-*** TO DO *** - releases.py still needs to be updated to use deploy.sh

-(releases.py) looks to prune old releases.
+The releases.py script looks to prune old releases.
 It has a (pre)set count of releases to keep, and deletes any (older) releases exceeding the count to save.
-(Currently does not delete the tag and source archives).
+In this example, there is only 1 release in the project here, so the number of releases to keep is set to zero.
+It finds the one release, and then deletes it:

+% ./releases.py
+command succeeded: /usr/local/bin/github-release info -u buildqa -r tester1 Found releases in repo tester1:

+release = - 2018-09-07 with tag = 201809072009
+value = 2018-09-07
+key = 201809072009

+releases sorted from oldest to newest = ['201809072009'] There are currently 1 releases
+Should remove 1 releases
+Removing assets for release with tag 201809072009 and key 2018-09-07 command succeeded: ./manage_assets.py buildqa tester1 2018-09-07 delete all Removing release 201809072009 and key 2018-09-07 command succeeded: /usr/local/bin/hub release delete 2018-09-07 Removing tag 201809072009 and key 2018-09-07
+command succeeded: git push --delete origin 2018-09-07

 See the .travis.yml file for top level steps.
 Currently this test build has only been setup on the Mac so the build may fail for linux.